Oscilloscope: Digital oscilloscopes

 While analog devices use continually varying voltages, digital devices use numbers that correspond to samples of the voltage.
 In the case of digital oscilloscopes, an analog-to-digital converter (ADC) changes the measured voltages into digital information.

 The digital storage oscilloscope, or DSO for short, is the standard type of oscilloscope today for the majority of industrial applications, and thanks to the low costs of entry-level oscilloscopes even for hobbyists.
 It replaces the electrostatic storage method in analog storage scopes with digital memory, which stores sample data as long as required without degradation and displays it without the brightness issues of storage-type CRTs.
 It also allows complex processing of the signal by high-speed digital signal processing circuits.

 A standard DSO is limited to capturing signals with a bandwidth of less than half the sampling rate of the ADC (called the Nyquist limit).
 There is a variation of the DSO called the digital sampling oscilloscope which can exceed this limit for certain types of signal, such as high-speed communications signals, where the waveform consists of repeating pulses.
 This type of DSO deliberately samples at a much lower frequency than the Nyquist limit and then uses signal processing to reconstruct a composite view of a typical pulse.

 Mixed-signal oscilloscopes

-A mixed-signal oscilloscope (or MSO) has two kinds of inputs: a small number of analog channels (typically two or four), and a larger number of digital channels (typically sixteen).
-It provides the ability to accurately time-correlate analog and digital channels, thus offering a distinct advantage over a separate oscilloscope and logic analyser.
-Typically, digital channels may be grouped and displayed as a bus with each bus value displayed at the bottom of the display in hexadecimal or binary.
-On most MSOs, the trigger can be set across both analog and digital channels.
+A logic analyzer is similar to an oscilloscope, but for each input signal only provides the logic level without the shape of its analog waveform.
+A mixed-signal oscilloscope (or MSO) meanwhile has two kinds of inputs: a small number of analog channels (typically two or four), and a larger number of logic channels (typically sixteen).
+It provides the ability to accurately time-correlate analog and logic signals, thus offering a distinct advantage over a separate oscilloscope and logic analyzer.
+Typically, logic channels may be grouped and displayed as a bus with each bus value displayed at the bottom of the display in hexadecimal or binary.
+On most MSOs, the trigger can be set across both analog and logic channels.